lab1092/blender-manual_ja/manual/textures/influence/material.rst

 Color
    Amount texture affect the basic color or RGB value of the material Alpha
    Influences the opacity of the material.
 See :doc:`Use Alpha for Object Transparency </ls/textures/use_alpha_for_object_transparency>`.
-Also use :guilabel:`Z Transparency` for light and if combining multiple channels.
+Also use *Z Transparency* for light and if combining multiple channels.
 Translucency
    Influences the Translucency amount.